rcasteran/jarvis4se/docs/index.md

-## JARVIS for Systems Engineering
+# JARVIS for SE

-Just Another Rather Very Intelligent System (J.A.R.V.I.S) to help systems engineers to automate their modeling activities to speed up their impact analysis.
+Just Another Rather Very Intelligent System (JARVIS) to help systems engineers (SE) to automate their modeling activities and speed up their impact analysis.